mattjennings/mattjennings.io/src/routes/index.md

 <!--
-  span fixes a weird sveltekit/msdvex bug where "Check them out" would end up inside of {age}. if content is changed,
+  span fixes a weird sveltekit/msdvex bug where "Check them out" would end up inside of {age}.
 -->

 I'm Matt Jennings, a <span>{age}</span> year-old software developer.
 Some of my work includes a hockey news app, a Megaman X fan game, and a framework for writing games with Svelte.
 [Check them out!](/projects)

-As you might be able to tell from said projects, my hobbies include watching hockey and playing video games.
-They often are inspiration for my personal projects.

 Currently, I work at [PaintScout](https://paintscout.com) as a full stack developer and have been with them since 2016.